damirparipovic/Data-Science-course-project/README.md

+# Oil prices and taxes project
+The project was to collect data about oil prices and tax rates in different countries to search for correlations and extract insights from the data.

 ## Setup:

-- To setup programming runs, Python 3.5+, Jupyter Notebook, and PySpark are required to install on your machine.
+- To execute the programs and view the Jupyter notebook you will need the following installed on your machine: Python 3.5+, Jupyter Notebook, and PySpark.
-- You need to import python libraries before running the programs.
-These are numpy, pandas, matplotlib, datetime, seaborn, scipy, sklearn libraries.
+- The following python libraries are required to run the python files and jupyter notebooks: numpy, pandas, matplotlib, datetime, seaborn, scipy, sklearn libraries.
 (See syntax in Libraries section)

 - There are multiple coding environments able to run .ipynb files.
 You can choose such as Anaconda or Visual Studio.